Musk sells $4B in Tesla shares, presumably for Twitter deal | Business

 The world's richest man, who is the CEO of Tesla, tweeted that he doesn't plan any further sales of the company's shares.

-Most of the sales took place on Tuesday, a day when Tesla shares closed down 12%, a huge single-day drop.
+Most of the sales took place on Tuesday, when Tesla shares closed down 12%, a huge single-day drop.

-Analysts said Tesla investors are fearful that Musk will be distracted by Twitter and less engaged in running the electric car company.
+Analysts said Tesla investors fear Musk will be distracted by Twitter and less engaged in running the electric car company.
 Twitter agreed to be acquired by Musk on Monday for $44 billion.

+It appeared that Musk would borrow up to $25.5 billion from a slew of banks to pay for the takeover of Twitter, but the stock sale potentially could fund some of that.

+The deal to buy Twitter at $54.20 per share was announced earlier this week and is expected to close sometime this year.
+But before the deal is completed, shareholders will have to weigh in.
+So will regulators in the US and in countries where Twitter does business.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)